pfsense/docs/source/install/upgrade-troubleshooting.rst

 :No route to host: The firewall cannot reach the update server because it cannot find a route there.
 Most likely, the firewall is missing its default route or the WAN with the default route is down.
+:Operation timed out: The firewall was unable to download a file in a timely manner.
+This is most likely due to degraded connectivity between the firewall and the update servers.
+It could also be a routing issue, or a problem with IPv6 on the firewall (See :ref:`upgrade-ipv6`).
 :Authentication error: There is a proxy between the firewall and the update servers and it requires authentication.
 Move the firewall so it is not behind a proxy, or configure the proxy under **System > Advanced**, **Miscellaneous**